Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Bacteria like canine brucellosis, leptospirosis, and tick-borne diseases can cause eye infections.

-If one or both of your Chihuahua’s eyes are watery along with redness, swelling, squinting, and pawing at the eye, they may have developed an infection.
+If one or both of your Chihuahua’s eyes are watery along with redness, swelling, squinting, and pawing at the eye, it might be time to consider an eye infection as the culprit.

-Eye infections are serious and should be treated by a veterinarian as soon as possible.
+Eye infections are serious and should be treated by a vet as soon as possible to get their eyes back in tip-top shape.

 3. Blocked tear duct